colliwhopper/amatun/README.md

 # amatun
 Binary I wrote that allows you to tunnel to AWS RDS via a PRIVATE EC2 instance

-# Instructions

-#usage prereqs
+# usage prereqs
-ec2 instance in private subnet that has relevant port access to RDS instance SSM Session Manager plugin for the AWS CLI, nc and lsof installed on client put your pub key into an existing (your?)
-IAM user, The bastion has a script to query IAM via the awscli for username / keys, bastion scrapes IAM for users to add so you create a user in IAM, then add the SSH key to the user through IAM (like you would for git) private instance in EC2 and rds both tagged with amatun:true
+ec2 instance in private subnet that has relevant port access to RDS instance
+SSM Session Manager plugin for the AWS CLI, nc and lsof installed on client
+put your pub key into an existing (your?)
+IAM user, The bastion has a script to query IAM via the awscli for username / keys, bastion scrapes IAM for users to add so you create a user in IAM, then add the SSH key to the user through IAM (like you would for git)

-#usage
+private instance in EC2 and rds both tagged with amatun:true

+# usage
 arg1 - ssh user
 arg2 - local aws profile
 arg3 - aws region

-#example
+# example
 ./amatun -u user -p my-aws-profile -r eu-west-1

 #troubleshooting